Clinical Research Glossary

 observational study

-A study that collects health information about study participants without changing their medical care.
+A study that collects health information about study participants without giving a treatment.

 A description of the overall results of the study.